.

 Williams said the Bank has also signed various agreements with Kenya’s state-funded power firm, the Kenya Power and Lighting Company (KPLC) for carbon trading.

-"We are seeing development of technology on renewable energy in Africa," the IRENA chief said, "The action agenda must address barriers to access to energy."
+The UN officials said energy was central to economic development."We are seeing development of technology on renewable energy in Africa," the IRENA chief said, "The action agenda must address barriers to access to energy."

 The UN officials were particularly worried that while Africa possessed the highest potential of growth in renewable energy, most people in the continent were largely unable to access affordable energy.